PO Box 1266 | 5012 49th Ave | Fort Nelson, BC | V0C 1R0

 The Center was first located near the existing Realty building (near Style Rite) in Fort Nelson, and offered the support of Joey Steinke as a Native Courtworker and as a champion for the center's growth.
 Judith Kenyon played a key role in communicating the goals of the Centre, and its activities, to the community.
 The official founders were: Pierre Poullet, Harry Dickie, Joey Steinke, Lena Badine, Charles Baptiste, Mary Loe, Herbert Kind, Angus Dickie, Vincent Hollingworth, and Val Morandini.
 Their duties included planning and implementing activities, supervision, transportation, and to help find funding.
 Initial programming included cultural activities like the Outdoors Opportunities Committee, which implemented camps for youth at the mouth of Deer River, and other activities out on the land.

 The Fort Nelson Aboriginal Friendship Society Center has grown over the past four decades, and now boasts two floors in a large center on 49th Avenue.
-Programming addresses all aspects of holistic health, including: Family Violence; HIV/AIDS; Mental Health & Addictions; Employment; Elders, Women, and Youth Outreach; Food Bank; Soup & Bannock Socials, and also features a Men's Emergency Shelter, and a Women's Transition House.
+Programming addresses all aspects of health, including: Family Violence; HIV/AIDS; Mental Health & Addictions; Employment; Elders, Women, and Youth Outreach; Food Bank; Soup & Bannock Socials, and also features a Men's Emergency Shelter, and a Women's Transition House.
 Overall, the Society's mandate is to provide services to the whole community, by promoting unity and health in rural and urban areas, in a collaborative effort to address the needs of Aboriginal and Non-Aboriginal people.

 The logo, created by artist Larone Lafferty, is a symbolic circle of the universe which brings all four races and directions together.
 The circle is also known as the Medicine Wheel, or the Circle of Life, which reminds us of Mother Earth, and also communicates that all living things are related to each other.
 The drum represents a gathering place, with everyone working together, and the red outer-circle shows that FNAFS is a Native organization.

-Original co-founder Angus Dickie hopes the Fort Nelson Aboriginal Friendship Center will continue to grow, and build more connections within the community.
+The Board of Directors hope the Fort Nelson Aboriginal Friendship Center will continue to grow, and build more connections within the community.
 Under the direction of Linda Ashdown, Executive Director, who has been involved with the Center since 1988, the programming remains fortified in culture and the spirit of community.